michael0401/boxspringjs/API.md

 <a name="rows-methods" />
 ###Rows/Row/Cell methods

 The `rows(), row(), and cell() methods operate on the collection of rows, individual rows, and the key/value components of a row, respectively.
-First, the [response object](#response-object) from a `get()` is wrapped by the `rows()` object, then each individual row is wrapped by `row()`.
+First, the [response object](#response-object) from a `fetch()` is wrapped by the `rows()` object, then each individual row is wrapped by `row()`.
 Finally, key/value elements of individual rows are provided some methods for access, formatting, and type-checking.
 Any of these methods could be useful to the downstream view processor, and minimize the tedium of the detail data structures.

 A `visible` hash object keeps track of key/values requested and found across all rows.
 For example, when displaying tabular data, if a there is never a value for a key, then it may be possible to hide that column from the display.